 Other arrangements for older jobseekers

-Since 1 January 2014, if you are claiming Jobseeker’s Benefit or Allowance and are aged 62 or over, you will no longer be required to engage with the compulsory activation process (see below) and you will not be subject to penalty rates for non-engagement.
+Since 1 January 2014, if you are claiming Jobseeker’s Benefit or Jobseeker's Allowance and are aged 62 or over, you will no longer be required to engage with the compulsory activation process (see below) and you will not be subject to penalty rates for non-engagement.
 (All other rules for Jobseeker's Benefit or Allowance still apply.)

 However, if you are already engaged in activation (selected and referred for engagement) or if you are currently taking part in an activation programme (such as Community Employment, JobPath or training courses), you are expected to complete the programme.
 If you leave activation programmes before completion, your jobseeker's payment may be reduced.